 Once diagnosed, cats with feline URI can usually be treated at home, but your vet will advise which medications you need to administer.
 If your cat is severely dehydrated, they may need to stay at a vet hospital for IV fluid replacements.

 3. Consider changes to your cat’s environment

 Stress and anxiety can cause your elderly cat to stop eating as much as normal.
-If there have been any major changes in your cat’s environment recently, they may be feeling anxious.
+If there have been any recent changes in your cat’s environment, they may feel anxious.
 Moving to a new house, bringing a new baby or pet home, or more house visitors than normal can all trigger anxiety.
 Your cat may show the following signs:

 Speak to your vet if you’re concerned that your cat’s lack of appetite is linked to anxiety or stress.
-They may prescribe anti-anxiety medication or recommend the use of feline pheromones, which can help your cat feel more secure and calm.
+They can prescribe anti-anxiety medication or recommend feline pheromones, which can help your cat feel more secure and calm.

 4. Try warming your cat’s food

 If your vet has checked over your cat and ruled out illnesses, pain, or anxiety, you can move on to encourage your cat to eat by adjusting a few things about their food.
 Sometimes, warming your cat’s food to around body temperature can tempt them to eat.